 This is a highly personal piece and one that, as a private person and a textbook introvert, it took a great deal of courage for me to write.
 I did so for the thousands of women out there just like me who were raised by a narcissistic parent and are still feeling the aftershocks.
 This is something I’ve never shared publicly before.
 I’m volunteering this now because I know my story will help others.

-I was in kindergarten when I began to suspect that my mother didn’t love me.
-By the time I was in third grade, I knew for sure.
-Without getting into the gritty details, suffice it to say that my upbringing was… unconventional.
+Without getting into the gritty details, suffice it to say that my upbringing was unconventional.
 Not on the surface, of course.
 For those looking from the outside-in, it would seem that things in our home were just fine.
-But behind closed doors, I was secretly being emotionally torn to shreds at the hands of a malignant narcissist.
+But, they were not.

 It took years of therapy and introspection to repair the damage.
 I’m in my late-40s now and can finally say that I’ve come to terms with all of it.
 I’ve spent over a decade learning how to parent myself, how to be a healthy adult, and conditioning myself to view life through a new lens.
 It’s been a soulful journey, and I’ve learned a lot, which is precisely why I wrote this.